zk100yyy/Modules_20_L_V_Y_Z/README.md

 ## Second Week

+1. Connecting to the database
+2. Running your SQL query against the database you connected to in line 1
+3. Iterating through the query.description.
+Pulling out the first element, the first element is the column name
+4. Making a dataframe from the query and columns

+these code are inteding to taking a sql query and putting it into a dataframe.

 Goal for this Final Project:
-My team will show a simple example of an analysis of the Titanic disaster in Python using a full complement of PyData utilities
+My team will work on a example of an analysis of the Titanic disaster in Python using a full complement of PyData utilities and SQLAlchemy.
-This is aimed for those looking to get into the field or those who are already in the field and looking to see an example of an analysis done with Python

-This Notebook will show basic examples of:
+This Final project will show basic examples of:
 * Data Handling
 * Importing Data with Pandas
 * Cleaning Data